Airport – Northumberland Park - Blyth Town Centre Link

 Why?

-The core Northumberland Line route will not serve central Blyth; the two stations at Newsham and Blyth-Bebside are both on the outskirts of the town, and would require a bus connection to and from Blyth Town Centre.
+The core Northumberland Line route will not serve central Blyth; the two stations at Newsham and Blyth-Bebside are both on the outskirts of the town, and require a bus connection to and from Blyth Town Centre.
 The population of Blyth is 39,800 and it is Northumberland’s largest town.
 A direct rail route to and from the town centre would significantly assist in the regeneration of the town, opening up job opportunities not just in Newcastle and Cobalt, but also at the Airport.

 Combined with the separate proposals for a North of Morpeth Local Service and a New Metro / heavy rail interchange station at Benton East, the new route would simplify and shorten journeys from Northumberland Park to north Northumberland (locations such as Morpeth, Alnmouth and Berwick) as passengers would not then need to go into Newcastle to connect with local and semi-fast trains on the East Coast Main Line.